survivejs/webpack-book/manuscript/techniques/06_consuming.md

 - [directory-named-webpack-plugin](https://www.npmjs.com/package/directory-named-webpack-plugin) maps imports made against directories to files matching the directory name.
 For example, it would map `import foo from "./foo";` to `import foo from "./foo/foo.js";`.
 The pattern is popular with React and using the plugin will allow you to simplify your code. [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) achieves the same behavior through Babel.
 - [webpack-resolve-short-path-plugin](https://www.npmjs.com/package/webpack-resolve-short-path-plugin) was designed to avoid deeply nested imports like `import foo from "../../../foo";` by adding support for tilde (`~`) syntax. `import foo from "~foo"` would resolve against the project root if the plugin is used.

-## Consuming Packages Outside of Webpack
+## Consuming packages outside of webpack

 Browser dependencies, like jQuery, are often served through publicly available Content Delivery Networks (CDN).
 CDNs allow you to push the problem of loading popular packages elsewhere.
 If a package has been already loaded from a CDN and it's in the user cache, there is no need to load it.